La Mia Tazza Pili Coffee

 pili-infused-coffee

 When I visited in April, the place was not crowded (maybe because of school holidays).
-They have a nice jazzy background music, sans the lyrics, giving the place a chill vibe.
-Decors can be improved starting from the choice of seats and tables to the painting on the wall.
+The nice jazzy background music, sans the lyrics, gives the place a chill vibe.
+The decor can be improved, starting from the choice of seats and tables to the painting on the wall.

-If it’s not hot and you want to smoke, they have an Al fresco area or if you need a quieter space for a group meeting, the shop has more tables and chairs upstairs (but they were not open when I was there.)
+If it’s not hot and you want to smoke, they have an alfresco area.
+If you need a quieter space for a group meeting, the shop has more tables and chairs upstairs (but they were not open when I was there).